fhebert-perkins/SimpleChat/README.md

 ### Features
 - No need for a special client
 - Extremely portable
-- Server is very simple and easy to install on most server configurations
+- All you need is python3
 - Different channels
 - All commands that you expect from a chat system
 - (Semi) Anonymous